alexandru/alexn.org/_posts/2016-08-25-monix-task-performance.md

 image: /assets/media/articles/monix-1024.png
 ---

-<p class="intro withcap" markdown='1'>The Monix [Task](https://monix.io/docs/2x/eval/task.html) was heavily inspired by `scalaz.concurrent.Task` and by `scala.concurrent.Future`.
+<p class="intro" markdown='1'>The Monix [Task](https://monix.io/docs/2x/eval/task.html) was heavily inspired by `scalaz.concurrent.Task` and by `scala.concurrent.Future`.
 That's not a secret and I'll be forever grateful to their authors.
 I've ran a benchmark and I'm glad to report that the Monix [Task](https://monix.io/docs/2x/eval/task.html) beats in performance both.</p>

 Such results are actually unexpected, because the Monix `Task` has to do tricks in order to be "*cancelable*", a trait that allows it to